AdAgencyCreatives/adagencycreatives-apis/Progress.md

     -   Also added field message_type, it tells the frontend whether it is received or sent message(with respect to currently logged in user).
     -   In messages endpoint, also added same message_type field, and sorted the messages response (older at the top, latest at the end).
 -   Figured out , why chat funtionality is not working.

+## 20/10/2023 Notes | Queues

+-   `Notes API` enhanced to include all the relevant fields and to work for all entities.
+-   Applied relevant filters on `Notes`.
+-   Applied relevant filters on `Bookmarks`.
+-   Successfully setup `Queues` on the server for emails.
+-   Working on Websockets configurations on server (in progress)

+## 23/10/2023 API endpoints enhancement

+-   Split the profile endpoint in two separate endpoints (for creative)
+    -   One for basic information e.g. `phone number`, `linkedin` .
+    -   Other for resume fields.
+-   Added author profile picture in posts.
+-   Configured post images filter on attachamnets route.
+-   Map the IP addresses of laravel server and react frontend to test domain name,
+    -   So that websockets can works correctly.
+-   Still working on Websockets configurations on server (in progress)